-Grief is a progression of different intense emotions and these may affect children and adults alike.
-Read on to find out more on how to deal with grief
+Grief and loss is a progression of different intense emotions, and these may affect children and adults.
+Here are some tips on coping with bereavement.

 Grieving takes place after any sort of loss but most powerfully, after the death of someone we love.
-It is not just one feeling but a whole succession of feelings which take a while to get through and which cannot be hurried.
-Often grieving takes place in stages and different emotions are experienced during different stages of this process.
+It is not just one feeling, but a whole succession of intense emotions which takes a while to overcome.
+The grieving process cannot be hurried.
+Often the experience of grieving takes place in stages, and different emotions are experienced during different stages of grief.

 Although we are all individuals, the feelings which we experience are very similar.
-However, not everyone experiences the same feeling or stages, nor with the same intensity.
-There is no “right way” no necessary order or stages, nor is there a “correct” time period for this process.
+However, not everyone experiences the same bereavement symptoms or stages, nor with the same intense emotions.
+There is no “right way” no necessary order or stages of grief, nor is there a “correct” time period for this process.

 In the few hours or day following the death of a close relative or friend, most people feel simply stunned, as though they cannot believe it has actually happened.
 They may feel like this even if the death has been expected.

-This sense of emotional numbness can be a help in getting through all the important practical arrangements that have to be made, such as getting in touch with relatives and organising the funeral.
+This sense of emotional numbness can be a help in getting through all the important practical arrangements that have to be made, such as getting in touch with friends and family and organising the funeral.

 However, this feeling of unreality may become a problem if it goes on for too long.
-Seeing the body of the dead person may, for some, be an important way of beginning to overcome this.
+Seeing the body of the dead person may, for some, be an important way of beginning to overcome grief and loss.
 Similarly, for many people, the funeral or memorial service is an occasion when the reality of what has happened really starts to sink in.

 Soon though this numbness disappears and may be replaced by a dreadful sense of agitation, of pining or yearning for the dead person.
 There is a feeling of wanting somehow to find them, even though this is clearly impossible.
-This makes it difficult to relax or concentrate and it may be difficult to sleep properly.
+This might affect your mental wellness and make it difficult to relax or concentrate or even sleep properly.

-Dreams may be extremely disturbing.
+Dreams may be extremely disturbing and overwhelming.
 Some people feel that they “see” their loved one everywhere they go — in the street, the park, around the house, anywhere they had spent time together.

 Another common feeling is guilt.
 People find themselves going over in their minds all the things they would like to have said or done.
 They may even consider what they could have done differently that might have prevented the death.